ImagingDataCommons/libdicom/doc/source/usage.rst

 ``"UI"`` has type ``char *``) and additional value constraints may be checked at runtime (e.g., the maximal capacity of a character string).

+When reading DICOM files, a warning will be issued for character strings which are too long, but they will still be passed unmodified to the caller.
+Readers must not crash if strings are longer than the maximum value in the DICOM specification.

 The VR must be appropriate for the tag.
 Use :c:func:`dcm_vr_from_tag()` to find the set of allowed VRs for a tag.
 Use :c:func:`dcm_is_valid_vr_for_tag()` to check if a VR is allowed for a tag.